 Falling car ownership, new mobility and delivery services, and electric vehicles are already having an impact on our transport system.
 As we build the city of tomorrow, new developments and master plans will need to consider how people will move around the city in the future, including the potential for car-free lifestyles.

-Centre for London is holding a quick-fire presentations evening event where entrepreneurs and policymakers will showcase their ideas to tackle some of London’s current transport concerns and prepare for the challenges of the future.
+Centre for London held a quick-fire presentations evening event where entrepreneurs and policymakers will showcase their ideas to tackle some of London’s current transport concerns and prepare for the challenges of the future.

 Including featured speakers

 Roger Madelin, Head of Canada Water, British Land

 Mark Anderson, Head of Commercial Innovation, Go-Ahead Group PLC

 A smarter road user charging scheme

 Encouraging active travel and local business converting steps into currency

 Intelligently managed kerbside space

 Andrew Traill, Principal Technologist – Supply Chain Innovation / Freight & Logistics, Connected Places Catapult

 Got an idea which could help tackle London’s transport challenges?
 We’re crowdsourcing ideas to feature at future quick-fire presentation evenings.
 If you’ve got an idea which could help the city, send it to [email protected].